plavchan/OmegaLambda/README.md

 <h4>ii.
 Camera</h4>
 `main/controller/camera.py` controls the CCD camera via a win32com port dispatch to MaxIm DL.
-It has methods for setting the cooler, exposing images, etc.  Now, for that example of how the threading and queue system works
+It has methods for setting the cooler, exposing images, etc.  Now, for that example of how the threading and queue system works:
-(keep in mind this example assumes the global config objects have already been read in):

-        from omegalambda.main.controller.camera import Camera
+        import omegalambda as om

         # Initialize the camera object (does not connect to the hardware yet)
-        camera = Camera()
+        camera = om.Camera()

         # Start the camera thread (actually calls camera.run).
 When the thread is started, it will
         # automatically try connecting to the hardware.